DibbsZA/lifeqi_app/README.md

+**UNDER CONSTRUCTION**

 # DIDx Personal Identity Wallet

 The Multi-Network Digital Identity Wallet powered by Hyperledger Aries

-This reference implementation is built with Flutter.
+This project is intended to be a reference implementation that is built with Flutter.

 ## Introduction